2nd Line is the user support function of GOV.UK. 2nd Line’s main responsibilities:

-Every Wednesday, at least 2 people from GOV.UK - 2 developers (a Primary and Secondary) and usually a shadow developer - join the team to work on Technical 2nd Line.
-There are also standby developers for the Primary and Secondary.
+Every Monday, at least 2 people from GOV.UK - a Primary and Secondary, and usually a Shadow - join the team to work on Technical 2nd Line.
+There are also standbys for the Primary and Secondary.

 Technical 2nd Line takes priority over the work you do in your usual team.

 Shifts start at 9:30 and end at 17:30.
 You can check the Technical 2nd Line rota to find out when your shift is.

 You are required to attend a daily morning standup with your paired 2nd Line partner and the 2nd Line team.
 There’s a short retrospective at the handover meeting at the end of your shift.

 Standby developers are not expected to attend the standups or the incoming handover.
 If they’re called onto the shift, they should attend the next standup, and may wish to attend the outgoing handover at the end of the shift.